Legend of Dragoon (PlayStation)

 Feedback

-If you enjoyed this Legend of Dragoon review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this The Legend of Dragoon review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!

 eXTReMe Tracker

 None of the material contained within this site may be reproduced in any conceivable fashion without permission from the author(s) of said material.
 This site is not sponsored or endorsed by Nintendo, Sega, Sony, Microsoft, or any other such party.
-Legend of Dragoon is a registered trademark of its copyright holder.
-This site makes no claim to Legend of Dragoon, its characters, screenshots, artwork, music, or any intellectual property contained within.
+The Legend of Dragoon is a registered trademark of its copyright holder.
+This site makes no claim to The Legend of Dragoon, its characters, screenshots, artwork, music, or any intellectual property contained within.
 Opinions expressed on this site do not necessarily represent the opinion of site staff or sponsors.
+Staff and freelance reviews are typically written based on time spent with a retail review copy or review key for the game that is provided by its publisher.